 The arc shot in the scene above shows Joseph Mazzello as he narrowly escapes by being out of the field of view of the raptors.
-The arc allows the shot to stay continuous so that the suspense is not lost to an edit or cut.
+The arc allows the shot to remain continuous.
+Creating a cut in the sequence would deteriorate the building suspense.

 The Wachowski’s The Matrix

 The Wachowski’s use of the arc shot created some one of the most memorable sequences of the decade.
 The execution found in The Matrix allowed for an enormous amount of control over the shot.
 Film editors had the ability to adjust the speed and angle of the tracking shot in a way that was not possible before.

 While on my search I also tried to find the oldest use of the arc shot.
 I had trouble finding any arc shots used before the early 70’s.
 The earliest I could find was in the opening scene of O Lucky Man!.